 - Numbness or pain- decreased sensation, affect your ability to feel or sense temperature.

-- Paralysis- a stroke in the right side of the brain can affect movement on the left side of your body (vive-versa).
+- Paralysis- a stroke on the right side of the brain can affect movement on the left side of your body.

 What are the Diagnostic exams or tests:

 - Blood tests- to test how quickly the patient’s blood clots and to test for any infection.